appwrite/sdk-for-php/docs/functions.md

 POST https://HOSTNAME/v1/functions/{functionId}/variables
 ```

-** Create a new function variable.
-These variables can be accessed within function in the `env` object under the request variable. **
+** Create a new function environment variable.
+These variables can be accessed in the function at runtime as environment variables. **

 ### Parameters